mlcommons/algorithmic-efficiency/SUBMISSION_PROCESS_RULES.md

 Submitters are expected to self-report scores on the full benchmark set before the deadline for self-reporting results.
 Reporting the scores involves providing all unmodified logs that the benchmarking codebase automatically generates in a separate `/results` directory within the `/submission` folder.
 For submissions competing in the external tuning ruleset, this includes all the logs of the tuning trials using the [hyperparameter samples provided by the working group](#sampling-held-out-workloads-and-hyperparameters).
 Note, that while the tuning runs can be performed on non-competition hardware, they still need to show that the "winning hyperparameter" in each study was selected according to the [tuning rules](/RULES.md#external-tuning-ruleset), i.e. the fastest hyperparameter to reach the validation target.
 Additionally, the logs of the "winning hyperparameter" (or each trial, in the self-tuning ruleset) in each of the five studies need to be computed on the competition hardware, to allow wall-clock runtime comparisons.

 Submitters unable to self-fund scoring costs can instead self-report only on the [qualification set of workloads](/RULES.md#qualification-set) that excludes some of the most expensive workloads.
-Based on this performance on the qualification set, the working group will provide compute to evaluate and score the most promising submissions.
+Based on this performance on the qualification set, the working group will provide - as funding allows - compute to evaluate and score the most promising submissions.
 Additionally, we encourage researchers to reach out to the [working group](mailto:algorithms@mlcommons.org) to find potential collaborators with the resources to run larger, more comprehensive experiments for both developing and scoring submissions.

 #### Verifying scores